 The man can journey with God and learn from him what order and beauty look like.
 Or they can ‘take the fruit’ and decide for themselves what is ‘good’ and beautiful.
 If they do this however, they will ultimately die because they are stepping out of God’s protection and life giving support.
 Then realising that man needed a partner in his work, God created the woman.

 While Psalm 1 has no author attributed to it, it falls into the category of Wisdom Psalm (see also Psalms 25; 34; 37; 49; 73; 111; 112; 128).
-These psalms focus primarily on sharing wisdom with the reader and often preference the Torah or God’s law (the scriptures).
+These psalms focus primarily on sharing wisdom with the reader and often reference the Torah or God’s law (the scriptures).
 The structure of this psalm is interesting, and is known as a chiasm.
 This is where a passage mirrors itself.
-This psalm then ends with a comparison between the two.
-See below.
+This psalm then ends with a comparison between the righteous and the wicked.

 (a) Psalm 1:1-2 - A blessed man should not stand in these contexts